 Each school submits a copy of its school safety audit to the Superintendent or designee.
-The Superintendent or designee collates and submits all such school safety audits, in the prescribed format and manner of submission, to the Virginia Center for School and Campus Safety VCSCS and makes available to the chief law-enforcement officer of the City of Alexandria, amendment of Va.
-Code § 22.1-279.8 by HB 1704/SB 821.
+The Superintendent or designee collates and submits all such school safety audits, in the prescribed format and manner of submission, to the Virginia Center for School and Campus Safety and makes available to the chief law-enforcement officer of the City of Alexandria, upon request, the results of such audits for the officer's review and recommendation.